BawdyAnarchist/quBSD/Future_Development.md

 ### TROUBLE NOTES (uncertain, things to monitor)

-It seems like exec.created might not *always* be updated pf.conf with the new epair.
-	- On one restart immediately after pushing the big upgrade with qb-start/stop to github, one net-vpn jail didn't update
-	- I'm not sure if it's because I'm defining VIF as a global in connect_client_gateway, with simultaneous starts.

 jail -r
 	- <net-jail> is causing an "Operation not permitted" error

-Renamed all JMAP parameters to CAPS
-	- I think it's good, but there's alot of stuff in the scripts.
-Maybe missed something

 Further networking ghosts
 	- It seems like sometimes the restarting of net-firewall or net-vpn causes downstream connection issues.